goldsborough/ArduGame/README.md

 ## Usage

 The library is split up into the individual games, however the interface is very similar.
-Let ArduGame be any of the three games:
+Let ArduGame be any of the four games:

 1. Include the game header file